OUR BOARD OF DIRECTORS

 FBO Member Foundations

-The James F. and Marion L. Miller Foundation envisions an Oregon where the arts thrive in supportive communities, and educational systems support the effectiveness of teaching and learning in every classroom.
+The James F. and Marion L. Miller Foundation envisions an Oregon where the arts thrive in supportive communities and all children have equal opportunities for success in school.

 Oregon Community Foundation is a statewide community foundation whose mission is to improve the lives of all Oregonians through the power of philanthropy.